-A harmonized, scientific based, geological analysis and assessment conventional and unconventional hydrocarbon resources will help member states to continue the transition to lower Carbon energy sources.
-This will contribute to climate commitments, and allow the planning for secure sources of affordable energy.
-The analysis and assessment of hydrocarbons will focus on two areas:
+The GARAH project main result is a harmonized, scientific based, geological analysis and assessment of the conventional and unconventional hydrocarbon resources that will help member states to continue the transition to lower Carbon energy sources.
+The assessment will contribute to climate commitments and allow the planning for secure sources of affordable energy.
+The analysis and assessment of hydrocarbons has focused on two areas:

 GIS viewer for GARAH results

 The map shows layers that represent the main tasks of the GARAH project

 - Conventional plays and their status (WP2)

 - The red line encircles the study area of the 3D basin and petroleum system modelling (also WP2)